miishke/NotifyMagic/README.md

     sudo apt-get install libnotify4 libnotify-bin

+On Apple hardware, OS X Mavericks version 10.9 or higher is required.

 The extension assumes Jupyter notebook kernel is running on localhost and port 8888.

 ## License